Julie E. Learned

-Frankel, K. K., & Learned, J. E. (in press).
+Frankel, K. K., & Learned, J. E. (2022).
 Reimagining/disrupting reading interventions: A focus on situated literacy learning, youth identities, and meaningful social relationships.
 In K. A. Hinchman and H. K. Sheridan-Thomas (Eds.), Best Practices in Adolescent Literacy Instruction (3rd ed.) (pp. 331-348).
 New York, NY: The Guilford Press.

 Frankel, K. K., Brooks, M. D., & Learned, J. E. (2021).
 A meta-synthesis of qualitative research on reading intervention classes in secondary schools.
 Teachers College Record, 123(8), 31-58.

 Learned, J. E., Dacus, L. C., Morgan, M., Schiller, K., & Gorgun, G. (2020).
 “The tail wagging the dog”: High-Stakes testing as a mediating context in secondary literacy-related education.
 Teachers College Record, 122(11), 1-47.